Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2019.

 Right at the top of the tree are projectors that blur the divide between normal and portable designs.
 They are only slightly smaller than some normal home projectors but have built-in speakers and other convenience features such as short-throw lenses.
 These mean the projector does not have to be as far from the screen to create a large, cinematic image.

 Read on for our top portable projector buys of 2019.
+And don't forget to keep a close eye on our Black Friday deals page for all the best bargains.

 It's not what you'd call 'mini' but the LG CineBeam has an integrated handle for easy carrying and is small enough to be easily hidden away in a cupboard when not in use.